Calling Test

 Where Meaning Does Not Come From

-Before we talk about where meaning comes from, let us clear away some counterfeits.
+Before we talk about where meaning comes from, let us clear away the counterfeits.

 Achievement